Banana Chips Recipe

 • Use a mandolin slicer.
 This is totally optional, but a mandolin slicer will help get even-sized slices.

 • Keep an eye on the chips.
-The exact cook time will depend on how thick your banana slices are.
+The exact cooking time will depend on the thickness of your banana slices.
 If they’re not firm and slightly crisp after 15 minutes, continue air frying and check every 2-3 minutes.

 • Don’t worry if they’re soft.
 Once they’re out of the oven or air fryer, they’ll continue to crisp.